 - >> Do you use corrective collars in your training?

 Yes.
 However, we believe in first teaching the dog what is expected through positive motivation and positive reinforcement before any corrective collars are introduced.

 We use a corrective collar to emphasize control, not inflict pain.
 There are three phases of dog training: acquiring information (learning),

 proofing or ensuring the dog understands the command, and generalizing (proficiency through consistent execution).

-We also require a clear fecal sample dated within 60 days of the dog arriving for training.
+We also require a clear fecal sample dated within 45 days of the dog arriving for training.
 This information or testing can easily be provided by contacting your vet.